keremoktar/keremoktar.github.io/docs/advice.md

 Now let's get to what you can do to prepare a strong application.

-I will begin the upcoming sections with quotes from _The Trial_, which is a book by Franz Kafka about an absurd, bureaucratic, and arcane evaluation that inspires tremendous dread in the protagonist, K. Sounds oddly familiar...
+I will begin the upcoming sections with quotes from _The Trial_, which is a book by Franz Kafka about an absurd, bureaucratic, and arcane evaluation that inspires tremendous dread in the protagonist, whose name is "K." Sounds oddly familiar...

 ---
 ### <a name="network"></a>Section 2: How to build a network.